DIY Napkin Treatment Using an Herb Bundle

 ideas for napkin treatments

-4. Wrap twine around the herb bundle, tie and voila!
+• Wrap twine around the herb bundle, tie, and voila!

-5. Display a bundle on each place setting atop each plate, in a napkin pocket, or scattered tastefully along centerpieces.
+Display an herb bundle on each place setting atop plates, in a napkin pocket, or scattered tastefully along centerpieces.

 Step 1: Cut your herbs.